SturdiPancreas/CGM-TIR-watch/settings.md

 ### Pump Urgent Units Primary User:
 This is the number of units at which the pump reservoir bar fill color will change to the user-set urgent color (same as the low color).

+### Pump Battery Warn Primary User (Volts):
+If your pump battery reports voltage back to Nightscout (e.g. x22 or x15 pumps), this is the voltage at which the watch would display a low battery icon over the Pump pill in the user-set warning color (same as the high color).
+You can read more about pump battery display in Nighscout [here](https://loopkit.github.io/loopdocs/operation/features/battery/).

+### Pump Battery Urgent Primary User (Volts):
+If your pump battery reports voltage back to Nightscout (e.g. x22 or x15 pumps), this is the voltage at which the watch would display a low battery icon over the Pump pill in the user-set urgent color (same as the low color).

+### Pump Battery Warn Primary User (Percent):
+If your pump battery reports percentage back to Nightscout (e.g. x23 or x54 pumps with MySentry), this is the percentage at which the watch would display a low battery icon over the Pump pill in the user-set warning color (same as the high color).

+### Pumpt Battery Urgent Primary User (Percent):
+If your pump battery reports percentage back to Nightscout (e.g. x23 or x54 pumps with MySentry), this is the percentage at which the watch would display a low battery icon over the Pump pill in the user-set urgent color (same as the low color).

 ### SAGE Total (Hours) Primary User:
+This is the total number of hours you use a sensor before changing it.
+Example: If you choose 240 hours, then 230 hours after your last sensor change, SAGE will show 10 hours remaining.  **The default setting is 240 hours**.

 ### SAGE Warn (Hours) Primary User:
+This is the number of hours **remaining** at which the SAGE pill will change color to the user-set warning color (same as the high color) and a numeric value of hours remaining will be displayed.  **The default setting is 24 hours**.

 ### SAGE Urgent (Hours) Primary User:
+This is the number of hours **remaining** at which the SAGE pill will change color to the user-set urgent color (same as the low color) and a numeric value of hours remaining will be displayed.  **The default setting is 6 hours**.

+### IOB Enable/Disable Primary User:
+This toggle is to turn on/off watchface display of Insulin on Board (IOB) from nightscout.
+Due to the way that insulin decays and the retrival of data for the watch every five minutes, the IOB displayed on the watch will not always match nighscout exactly.

+**The settings below are only necessary if you are using the watchface to monitor two diabetics (yourself and someone else or two other people)**

 ### Secondary User Nightscout URL: (Optional)
 If you would like to see data for a **2nd diabetic** on this watchface, enter that URL.
 This is the URL for the data displayed on the **top** of the watch screen and for the **inner** TIR ring.
 No default value.